GMAT prep guide

 Sources and Further Reading

-GMAC publishes the official policy and request details in its Supplement for Test Takers with Disabilities (PDF).
+GMAC publishes the official policy in its Supplement for Test Takers with Disabilities (PDF).
+Submit requests through mba.com testing accommodations.